cdeucher/kubernetes-concepts-from-zero-to-god/README.md

   - The Open Container Initiative develops specifications for standards on Operating System process and application containers.
     - <a href="https://opencontainers.org/">Link</a>
     - <a href="https://github.com/opencontainers/runtime-spec/blob/master/spec.md">Link</a>
+    - An Introduction to Container Runtimes: <a href="https://www.ianlewis.org/en/container-runtimes-part-1-introduction-container-r">Link</a>
       <img src="./img/notsure.png">